ajith-rithik/4-BIT-RIPPLE-COUNTER/README.md

 /* Program for 4 Bit Ripple Counter and verify its truth table in quartus using Verilog programming.

- Developed by: Prathiksha .R RegisterNumber: 24900337 */
+ Developed by: rithik RegisterNumber: 24006064
+*/
 ```
 module RippleCounter(